 A homeowner might add a rider to their policy to cover a valuable piece of jewelry or artwork that exceeds the coverage amount for personal property in their base policy.
 Similarly, a homeowner in an area prone to flooding might add a flood rider to their policy, as flood damage is typically not covered by standard homeowners insurance.
 Understanding the specific needs of your home and possessions can help you determine which homeowners insurance riders might be beneficial for you.

 According to the National Association of Insurance Commissioners, you can add riders to your insurance policy at any point in time, whether that be upon purchasing the policy, halfway through the current policy term, or even as your policy renewal period is approaching.

-When considering insurance riders, the objective is not to find the most coverage, but the appropriate coverage for you — which may change and evolve over time.
+If you're learning about what insurance riders are and whether or not you should buy them, remember that the objective is not to find the most coverage, but the appropriate coverage for you — which may change and evolve over time.
 Reaching out to your insurance agent at least twice a year is a good rule of thumb to keep your policies up to date with your evolving priorities.
 “If you see a pressing need, definitely reach out to your agent directly and ask for their advice, and if you can, address the concern immediately” explains France.